whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 In unhealthy human cultures, one person or a few people rule over everyone else.
 Whether the rulers are kings, billionaires, imams, priests, prime ministers, or presidents, they impose laws that everyone else must follow or face severe punishment.
 The rulers choose how to enforce the law, and forbid everybody else from taking initiative to hold misbehaving people accountable.

 Rulers use all manner of tricks, traps, and childhood training to create and maintain obedience.
-In fact, racism, sexism, dishonest leadership, pollution, disconnection from nature, selfishness, widespread child abuse, and poverty are all merely _common symptoms caused by the root cultural disease where some people rule over everyone else, and people accept their own submissive obedience as legitimate and normal_.
+In fact, racism, sexism, dishonest leadership, pollution, disconnection from nature, selfishness, widespread child abuse, and poverty are all merely _common symptoms caused by the root cultural disease_ where some people rule over everyone else, and people accept their own submissive obedience as legitimate and normal.

 Every culture where a person or group imposes law on the rest has the same kinds of terrible troubles.
 For example, racism might "look" differently in one unhealthy culture compared to another.
 But they all have some kind of racism, with groups of higher-privilege and lower-privilege.
 These troubles do not exist in societies where everyone stands for what's right, and everyone agrees on the rules they will live by.

 That is very good news!
 It means there is a way to end all the most terrible troubles we face.
 There is a way to end discrimination, greed, pollution, and so many other problems.
-While not easy, our pathway to freedom is simple: work together to create new nations where everyone agrees on their laws and everyone bravely upholds them as a normal way of life, taking humans' and nonhumans' needs into account.
+While not easy, our pathway to freedom is clear: work together to create new nations where everyone agrees on their laws and everyone bravely upholds them as a normal way of life, taking humans' and nonhumans' needs into account.

 In order to find a pathway to freedom and live without these terrible troubles, we must first be clear on what "freedom" even means.